dylandevus/clinic-voice-ai-agent/README.md

 python3 agent.py download-files
 ```

-Set up the environment by copying `.env.example` to `.env` and filling in the required values.
+Populate the `.env` file with the necessary API keys and configuration values.

-You can also do this automatically using the LiveKit CLI:
+Alternatively, utilize the LiveKit CLI for automated environment setup:

 ```
 lk app env